-Welcome to GMA 25 Days of Cookies!
-For 25 days, we are featuring cookie recipes that are perfect for your holiday party, cookie swap or next family gathering.
-Our celeb BFFs are sharing their cookie recipes with us, and we’ve gathered some seasonal standouts that are sure to dazzle on your Instagram feed and Pinterest board.
+Welcome to GMA 25 Days of Cookies.
+For 25 days, we are featuring cookie recipes that are perfect to make for the holiday season.
+Our celeb BFFs are sharing their cookie recipes with us and we’ve gathered some seasonal standouts that are sure to dazzle on your Instagram feed and Pinterest board.

 Head to our full guide here all month long for the most beautiful, fun, seasonal, delicious holiday cookies worthy of your new Christmas traditions.

 Celebrity chef Alex Guarnaschelli shared this recipe for her festive holiday cookies that feature candy canes and dark chocolate mints layered between simple butter cookies.